 - Some bloatware pre-installed

-The Acer Nitro V boasts the highest rating in our roundup at 4.6 stars, with users consistently praising its quiet operation, cool temperatures, and strong gaming performance.
-The combination of Intel Core i7-13620H and RTX 4050 handles modern games at medium to high settings.
+The Acer Nitro V holds the highest rating in our roundup at 4.6 stars, and it earns that score with quiet operation and capable gaming.
+The Intel Core i7-13620H and RTX 4050 handle modern titles at medium to high settings, and the 165Hz IPS panel makes the experience feel premium.

 Networking and Connectivity